sighingnow/jekyll-gitbook/collections/_ml/2024-06-18-ml_systems.md

 mermaid: true
 ---

-This content is a summary and my key takeaways from the excellent book [Designing Machine Learning Systems](https://www.oreilly.com/library/view/designing-machine-learning/9781098107956/) by Chip Huyen.
+This content is a summary and my personal takeaways from the excellent book [Designing Machine Learning Systems](https://www.oreilly.com/library/view/designing-machine-learning/9781098107956/) by Chip Huyen.

 <!-- prettier-ignore -->
-> **Note:** This document is a very condensed version of the book, reflecting the points I found most relevant.
+> **Note:** This document is a highly condensed version of the book, reflecting the points I found most relevant along with my own conclusions on the topics discussed.
 >
 > For a more comprehensive coverage of the topics, **I highly recommend reading the full book**.
 {: .block-warning }